alecramsay/pg/docs/_pages/workflow.md

 permalink: workflow/
 ---

-This describes the workflow for creating the maps for this site.
+This note describes the workflow that I used for creating the maps for this study.

 (1) Copy Official maps
 * Snapshot Official map ids in pg/constants.py -- DONE